 The Price is utterly ludicrous and unjustifiable.
 But this is Vegas, The City of disgraceful excess and the Sterling Brunch is the epitome of this vulgarness.
 If such displays of indulgence offend you, Vegas is not your town.
 So for us, it’s a case of When in Rome!
 And Rome is GOOD!
 So Good you are going to need to book well in advance

 The Sterling Brunch has a very limited offering but it’s all Super high Quality and Select Cuts.
 The Star of the Show is always going to be the Lobster.
 All you can eat Lobster and Champagne is always going to be a winner.
 It’s Champagne too.
 Most included Champagne is Californian and as such NOT Champagne at all but fizzy wine.
-This is real Perrier Jouet and you can upgrade for $15 to an even fancier Veuve Clicquot Pours, but we make do with the house.
-And unlike most buffet’s you will not be waiting for refills.
+This is real French Nicolas Feuillatte.
+Unlike most buffet’s you will not be waiting for refills, your glass is filled every time you begin to run low.

 On top of the Lobster and Champagne, there are some really fantastic options.
 The Best Seafood of any Buffet, With Fresh Oysters, King Crab legs, Huge Shrimp, Caviar, and a verity of Crab Claws.